theorib/food-recipe-app-vanilla-javascript/README.md

 # Forkify App

-[A vanilla javascript Single Page Application (SPA)](https://master--forkify-theo-ribeiro.netlify.app) that allows users to search, bookmark and upload food recipes.
+[A vanilla javascript Single Page Application (SPA)](https://forkify-theo-ribeiro.netlify.app) that allows users to search, bookmark and upload food recipes.

 This is the final project from ["The Complete JavaScript Course 2024: From Zero to Expert!"](https://www.udemy.com/course/the-complete-javascript-course/) that I completed on July 4th 2023.

-I have written all the JavaScript code for this app, usually writting code upfront on my own and then watching the course solutions.
-All, css and proposed markup was written by the instructor [Jonas Schmedtmann](https://codingheroes.io/) and I don't claim any credit for it.
+I have written all the JavaScript code for this app, usually writting code upfront on my own and then watching the course instructions.
+All css and proposed markup was written by the instructor [Jonas Schmedtmann](https://codingheroes.io/) and I don't claim any credit for it.

 This is a recipe app that allows users to: